-Advertising-The Company expenses advertising costs as incurred.
+Advertising The Company expenses advertising costs as incurred.
 Advertising expenses are net of sponsorships.
 Advertising expense was approximately \$250,000, \$651,000 and \$748,000 in fiscal 2005, 2006 and 2007, respectively.

 Stock-Based Compensation-Effective January 29, 2006, the Company adopted the fair value method of accounting for stock-based compensation arrangements in accordance with Financial Accounting Standards Board ("FASB") Statement No. 123(R), Share-Based Payment ("SFAS No. 123(R)"), using the modified prospective method of transition.
 Under the provisions of SFAS No. 123(R), the estimated fair value of share-based awards granted under the 2005 Stock Incentive Plan are recognized as compensation expense over the vesting period.
-Using the modified prospective method, compensation expense is recognized beginning with the effective date of adoption of SFAS No. 123(R) for all share-based payments (i) granted after the effective date of adoption and after the Company's initial public offering on May 5, 2005.
+Using the modified prospective method, compensation expense is recognized beginning with the effective date of adoption of SFAS No. 123(R) for all share-based payments (i) granted after the effective date of adoption and (ii) granted prior to the effective date of adoption and after the Company's initial public offering on May 5, 2005.
 Prior to January 29, 2006, the Company accounted for stock-based employee compensation plans using the intrinsic value method of accounting in accordance with Accounting Principles Board Opinion No. 25, Accounting for Stock Issued to Employees ("APB 25"), and its related interpretations.
 Under the provisions of APB 25, no compensation expense was recognized when stock options were granted with exercise prices equal to or greater than market value on the date of grant.
-The fair value of stock option grants issued during the fiscal years ended February 2, 2008 and February 3, 2007.
+The fair value of stock option grants are estimated on the date of grant using the Black-Scholes option pricing method with the following weighted-average assumptions used for grants issued during the fiscal years ended February 2, 2008 and February 3, 2007.